What is a Transitional Cut Diamond?

 The transitional cut diamond is a cross between the massive old Euro diamonds of the past and today’s dazzling stones.
 These beauties have an old-world vibe to them while still retaining their ultra-modern round bright shine.

 The original round was a late-nineteenth-century European cut that became fashionable.
 Small tables, steep crowns, fat pavilion faceting, and huge culets were prominent features of these stones.
+If you possess such historical diamonds and are considering selling, remember that at Finer Custom Jewelry, we buy your diamond and gold jewelry, ensuring you get the best value for your treasured pieces.

 The transitional cut diamond spanned this gap by adopting proportions that resembled current round brilliants but were not standardized.
 As previously said, they come in a variety of shapes.